dandyvica/dqy/README.md

 ## Bugs
-Beware it's a humble utility and probably buggy.
+Beware it's an utility developed during some of my free time and probably buggy.
 Feel free to test it and report issues.
 Specially in the display options, not all are implemented or even specially useful because of the Lua scripting or JSON output.

 ## Roadmap